Network Function operator

 resourceName: mlnx6_p2_sriov_en2

-For information on using this resource, see SriovNetworkNodeState.
+For information about using this resource, see SriovNetworkNodeState.

 SriovNetworkNodeState resource

-The SriovNetworkNodeState read-only resource allows you to query the provisioning state of the SriovNetworkNodePolicy resource on a Distributed Cloud Edge Node.
-It returns the complete configuration of the SriovNetworkNodePolicy resource on the Node as well as a list of active VFs on the Node.
-The status.syncStatus field indicates whether all SriovNetworkNodePolicy resources defined for the Node have been properly applied.
+The SriovNetworkNodeState read-only resource lets you query the provisioning state of the SriovNetworkNodePolicy resource on a Distributed Cloud Edge node.
+It returns the complete configuration of the SriovNetworkNodePolicy resource on the node as well as a list of active VFs on the node.
+The status.syncStatus field indicates whether all SriovNetworkNodePolicy resources defined for the node have been properly applied.

 The following example illustrates the structure of the resource: